shadowpeaches/shadowpeaches/README.md

 ⛩️ ៹ do not interact ★ ៸៸ basic dni criteria, terfs/radfems, proshippers, nsfw rps.

-🧧 ៹ ponytown criteria ★ ៸៸ booping, kissing, cuddling and hiding behind me = OK!
+🧧 ៹ ponytown criteria ★ ៸៸ booping, kissing, cuddling and hiding are OK!